wllacer/dana-cube/README.md

 ![Screenshot](docs/image/danacube_ss.png "Title")

-An end user can not define their own cubes, nor use search criteria outside what's defined in the configuration file. ¿Why?
-It's the way carefull DBAs can limit what is available for search in a production database, beyond the database own security.
+An end user can not define their own cubes, nor use guides outside what's defined in the configuration file. ¿Why?
+One reason is that it allows showing the end user an view to the data which doesn't need to ajust exactly to the internal database structure.
+On the other hadn, it's a way carefull DBAs can limit what is available for search in a production database, beyond the database own security.

+The tool is open to user extensions, so special test can be run over the data.
+See [docs here](docs/user_functions.md)-still only spanish- for the user functon module

 ## Where to run the tool